blacklightpy/vaultofknowledge/World Building/Science and Engineering/Mathematics/Computer Science/Information Technology/DevOps/Continuous Integration and Deployment/Continuous Integration, Delivery and Deployment.md

 	- Implement metrics that help detect issues in realtime (?)
 - Developers should be able to deploy to staging for QA/manual testing
-- All deployments should only involve the click of a button **Picking tests**
+- All deployments should only involve the click of a button **Testing**
-- Build-in quality checking - style and security **Testing**
 - Run fast and fundamental tests first
 - Always use same environment for testing
-**Feedback**
-- When master is broken - drop everything and fix it - keep a "no broken windows" policy **Triggers**
+**Triggers**
 - Include PRs, but Peer Review each PR
 - In CD - Auto Deploy PRs merged to master